YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 Large extrapolation (red dashes) of posterior predictive of ConvCNPs (Blue) and the oracle GP (Green) with periodic kernel.
 ```

-In fact, this is true for any of the GPs above, all of which have "infinite receptive fields", meaning that no model with a bounded field (such as the ConvCNP) can ever exactly recover them.
+In fact, this is true for any of the GPs above, all of which have infinite receptive fields, meaning that no model with a bounded field (such as the ConvCNP) can ever exactly recover them.
-In practice however, most GPs (e.g., RBF and Matern kernels) have a finite length-scale, and points much further apart than the length-scale are, for all practical purposes, independent.
-For such kernels this should thus not pose practical issues for a finite receptive field model (such as the ConvCNP).

 This discussion alludes to one of the key design choices of the ConvCNP, which is the size of its receptive field.
 Note that, unlike standard CNNs, the resulting receptive field does not only depend on the CNN architecture, but also on the granularity of the discretisation employed on the functional representation.
 Thus, when designing ConvCNP architectures, some consideration should be given to the interplay between the discretisation and the architecture of the decoder.